osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft_Adapter_for_Modbus_TCP_overview.md

 # PI Adapter for Modbus TCP overview

-The PI Adapter for Modbus TCP is a data-collection component that transfers time-series data from source devices to OMF endpoints in OSIsoft Cloud Services or PI Servers.
+PI Adapter for Modbus TCP is a data-collection component that transfers time-series data from source devices to OMF endpoints in OSIsoft Cloud Services or PI Servers.
 Modbus TCP is a commonly available communication protocol used for connecting and transmitting information between industrial electronic devices.
 The adapter can connect to any device that uses the Modbus TCP communication protocol.

 ![PI Adapter for Modbus TCP architecture](images/OSIsoft_Adapter_for_Modbus_TCP_architecture_diagram.png)